What is smart ticketing?

 ITSO Limited only provides the services of the ISMS.
 It does not offer smartcards, ticketing machines or HOPS services.
 These are provided by suppliers whose equipment is tested and certified by ITSO to ensure it can run ITSO-compliant schemes.

 Whilst we try to ensure that we use plain English as much as possible, we appreciate that there are many technical aspects of ITSO.
-A dictionary of ITSO definitions can be found here.
+See our FAQ's for more information.